cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 Blocks are necessary to define scopes, something which we will discuss later in this course.

 Finally, the example shows the syntax of function calls.
-We will discuss functions later in this course, for now you can think of a function as a mini-program.
+We will discuss functions later in this course, for now you can think of a function as a mini-program (or mini-script).
 Whenever you call a function, Python runs the whole mini-program defined in the function.
 The syntax for calling a function is a pair of parenthesis `()` right after the name of the function.
 In the example code, `range(n_times)`, `print(i)`, `print("Odd")`, `do_something()`, and `print(counter)` are all function calls.
 Note that you can supply so-called arguments between the parentheses if the function takes parameters.
 All function calls in the example have exactly one argument, except for `do_something()`, which has no argument.
+Arguments allow us to pass additional information to the function.

 Like most programming languages, Python is very picky about correct syntax.
 For example, capitalization matters so that `print` is not the same as `Print`.
 A missing `:` in places where a colon should be triggers a syntax error.
 Incorrect indentation can either lead to a syntax error or to non-intended behavior (which means the Python program runs without errors, but does not do what the programmer intended).
 It is very instructive to just try out code in the interactive interpreter, for example: